shannaurelle/lockdown-master/README.md

 ## Running the tests

-Right now, the project is still the development.
+Right now, the project is still in development.
 Information will be available soon.
 ### Break down into end to end tests

-Right now, the project is still the development.
+Right now, the project is still in development.
 Information will be available soon.

 ### And coding style tests

-Right now, the project is still the development.
+Right now, the project is still in development.
 Information will be available soon.

 ## Deployment